-Laura Ariane Miller focuses her practice on internal investigations and the white collar defense of civil and criminal allegations against corporations, corporate executives, and high-profile individual defendants.
-She has extensive experience in all facets of criminal litigation, including investigations, grand jury practice, motions practice, and trials.
+Laurie Miller focuses her practice on internal investigations and the white collar defense of civil and criminal allegations against corporations, corporate executives and high-profile individual defendants.
+She has extensive experience in all facets of criminal litigation, including investigations, grand jury practice, motions practice and trials.

-Ms. Miller’s clients have included Fortune 500 corporations and executives in these companies, as well as the leaders of small businesses and a number of federal and state government elected and appointed officials.
-She has represented clients in congressional hearings and investigations, in matters before the special prosecutor, and in federal and state courts throughout the nation.
-Ms. Miller has defended clients in high-profile as well as highly confidential ethics investigations and government contracts inquiries.
+My clients include Fortune 500 corporations and their executives as well as the leaders of small businesses and a number of government officials.
+I have represented clients in congressional hearings and investigations, before special prosecutors, and in courts throughout the nation.
+I have successfully defended my clients in high-profile and highly confidential ethics investigations and government contracts inquiries.

 While maintaining her high-profile national practice, Ms. Miller has been a leader in a number of national and global outreach activities.
 In 2007, she was one of ten legal experts worldwide selected to participate in the training of Sudanese lawyers.
 This Darfur advocacy training, the first of its kind, was sponsored by the MacArthur Foundation and was designed to assist the Sudanese lawyers representing victims before the International Criminal Court.

 She has also served as a commissioner on the Justice Kennedy Commission, which reviewed criminal justice practices in America, identifying injustices and inadequacies in sentencing guidelines, prisons, and correctional systems.